Oops and Daisies

 August 1, 2016 by lizsfhall@gmail.com

-This sweet little fighter named Brenna not only survived, but eventually thrived, and I followed her story through Courtney’s blog, and was always amazed and impressed by Courtney’s attitude.
+This sweet fighter named Brenna not only survived but eventually thrived.
+I first followed her story through Courtney’s blog and was always amazed and impressed by Courtney’s attitude.
 Even though taking care of Brenna’s skin — harlequin ichthyosis — and in turn her health presented so many trials and tribulations, Brenna and her family’s story is one of perseverance, hope, learning about special needs, strength, and a family’s love for their daughter, no matter what.
 (Affiliate links included).

 In other words, in the crazy world we live in, where we’re so often divided by differences, this is a must read book.
-Because while it’s about beauty, it’s even more about acceptance and loving the differences among all people.
+Because while the story is about beauty, it’s even more about acceptance and loving the differences among all people.

 “We all go through seasons of life where we experience something different than what we were expecting.
 But so much of life is like Brenna’s pigtails,” Courtney writes.
 (For that exact story, you’ll just have to read the book).

 persons storyCourtney writes a lot of God and finding strength through Him too.
-While I don’t consider myself very religious (I don’t identify to any one religion), I still found strength, hope, and so much love with her words.
+While I don’t consider myself religious, I still found strength, hope, and so much love with her words.
 “What our family has discovered after the birth of Brenna is that the best kind of beautiful — the truest beauty that God intentionally and lovingly created for us — is not only seen but also felt.”

 And to top it all off?
 Open mindedness is a choice.
 “We can decide, every day, how to meet the people around us.
 We can choose to compete, to criticize, to compare.
 Or we can choose to connect.”